-Pour color packet into clean mixing container, followed by 3 parts (Resin A) into bucket then 1 part (Hardener B) by volume into a clean mixing container.
-Using power drill with mixing paddle, mix on the slowest drill speed for 8 minutes.
+Pour color packet into clean mixing container, followed by 2 parts Resin A into bucket then 1 part Hardener B by volume into a clean mixing container.
+Mix the epoxy with a slow speed drill with a mixing paddle attachment.
+Blend for 3 - 4 minutes.
+Carefully scrape the sides and the bottom of the pail during mixing.
 Be careful not to mix too fast, as it will create air bubbles in the epoxy that will be difficult to remove later on.

 STEP 4: FLOOD COAT